alanesq/CameraWifiMotion/readme.txt

 and the chip) and this improves it a bit but this will make it look odd in normal conditions.
 I tried fitting a larger lens to the camera but this surprisingly did not seem to help.   picture: http://www.alanesq.eu5.net/extlinkins/esp32-big-lens.htm
 I think the camera can work a bit better in the dark than it does but I am having trouble setting the parameters, I am looking in to this.
-I have managed to add brightness adjustment now but if I try to add more options it seems to stop working - see https://esp32.com/viewtopic.php?f=19&t=14376
+I have managed to add brightness adjustment now but I am not convinced even this is fully working, if I try to add more options it seems to stop working all together.
+I am looking in to this - see https://esp32.com/viewtopic.php?f=19&t=14376

 Camera troubleshooting: https://randomnerdtutorials.com/esp32-cam-troubleshooting-guide/

 The SD card now works with the flash as I am using "1 wire" to communicate with it, this is slower but does not require to use the pin the LED uses.

+When motion detecting it runs at around 4 frames per second.

+GPIO:
+    I have configured gpio16 as input and if the status of this pin changes it is reported in the log.
+The idea being that this can be used to external sensors although it is not implemented to do anything other than report the change at the moment.
+    GPIO15 and GPIO16 are also free to be used for other purposes (as the sd card is in "1 bit" mode).